Dee Shulman

 Dee Shulman (born 1957) is a British author and illustrator of novels for children and young adults.

 Biography

 Dee Shulman was born in Johannesburg, and studied English at York University and illustration at Harrow School of Art.
 Her first book, Feminist Graffiti, was published while she was studying at Harrow.
 After finishing art school, she worked as a storyboard artist and freelance illustrator on magazines and books.
-Her first children’s picture book, One Day Janie (Puffin) was inspired by her 2-year-old daughter.
-Since then she has written and/or illustrated over 50 books for children, and has been shortlisted for the FCB award, and longlisted for the Waterstones Children’s Book Prize.
+Her first children’s picture book, One Day Janie (published by Puffin) was inspired by her 2-year-old daughter.
+Since then, she has written and/or illustrated over 50 books for children, and has been shortlisted for the FCB award, and longlisted for the Waterstones Children’s Book Prize.